eSixtyFour/alloygator-plugins/README.md

 # Alloygator WordPress Plugins

 This repo contains 4 separate WordPress plug-ins developed for a client and is not available for public use.
-Is has been published as an example of some of my code.
+It has been published as an example of some of my code.

 The 4 plug-ins are;